Afrochemist/DataCamp_textMining_Course/README.md

 __###Chapter 1 - SQL Commands__

-- Lesson 1.1 - The ham is gone
+- Lesson 1.1 - Select From

+	+ Selecting data from specific rows and tables

-- Lesson 1.2 Skywalker
+- Lesson 1.2 Count

+	+ Counting the number of specific words in a table

-- Lesson 1.3 - The hamburger trial
+- Lesson 1.3 - IN/Between

+	+ Removing stop words(words that provide no value i.e. I or a)

 __###Chapter 2 - Cleaning Text with Regular Expression__

-- Lesson 1.1 -
+- Lesson 1.1 - Lowercase words

+	+ This process is called unnesting which is making every word in the analysis lowercase

-- Lesson 1.2 Skywalker
+- Lesson 1.2 Remove @ and &

+	+ Remove common symbols shown in twitter data

-- Lesson 1.3 - The hamburger trial
+- Lesson 1.3 - Using quantifiers

+	+ Executing regex more than once

 __###Chapter 3 - NLP Concepts__